 Prior to September 2002, Vereniging AEGON, beneficially owned approximately 52% of the voting shares and thus held voting control over AEGON.
 In September 2002, Vereniging AEGON reduced its beneficial ownership to approximately 33% of the voting shares (excluding issued common shares held in treasury by AEGON).
 Pursuant to the 1983 Merger Agreement between AEGON and Vereniging AEGON, as amended, in case of an issuance of shares by AEGON, Vereniging AEGON may purchase as many class B preferred shares as would enable it to prevent or correct a dilution to below its actual percentage of the voting shares, unless Vereniging AEGON as a result of exercising these option rights would increase its voting power to more than 33%.
 The option granted to Vereniging AEGON permits it to purchase class B preferred shares up to a maximum of the non-issued part of the class B preferred shares included from time to time in AEGON's authorized capital if necessary to prevent or correct such dilution.
 The class B preferred shares would then be issued at par value (euro 0.25), unless a higher price is agreed.
-In the years 2003 through 2006 29,290,000 class B preferred shares were issued under these option rights.
-In 2007, Vereniging AEGON exercised its option rights to purchase in aggregate 5,880,000 class B preferred shares at par value to correct dilution caused by AEGON's stock dividend issuances during the year.
+In the years 2003 through 2007, 35,170,000 class B preferred shares were issued under these option rights.
+In 2008, no option rights existed.

-In addition, we have implemented certain changes to our corporate governance structure and the relationship with Vereniging AEGON pursuant to which Vereniging AEGON has voluntarily waived its right to cast 25/12 vote per class A or class B preferred share.
-Consequently, under normal circumstances Vereniging AEGON's voting power, based on the current numbers of outstanding and voting shares, is reduced to approximately 23.94% of the votes exercisable in the General Meeting of Shareholders.
+In addition, AEGON has implemented certain changes to its corporate governance structure and the relationship with Vereniging AEGON pursuant to which Vereniging AEGON has voluntarily waived its right to cast 25/12 vote per class A or class B preferred share.
+Consequently, under normal circumstances Vereniging AEGON's voting power, based on the current numbers of outstanding and voting shares, is reduced to approximately 23.73% of the votes exercisable in the General Meeting of Shareholders.
 However, this reduction in voting percentage is not applicable in all circumstances.
-In certain limited circumstances at the sole discretion of Vereniging AEGON (such as the acquisition of 15% of the voting shares, a tender offer for shares or a proposed business combination, each by any person or group of persons whether individually or acting as a group, other than in a transaction approved by the Executive Board and Supervisory Board), Vereniging AEGON's voting rights for a limited period of 6 months, will increase to a percentage that currently amounts to 34.02%.
+In certain limited circumstances at the sole discretion of Vereniging AEGON (such as the acquisition of 15% of the voting shares, a tender offer for shares or a proposed business combination, each by any person or group of persons whether individually or acting as a group, other than in a transaction approved by the Executive Board and Supervisory Board), Vereniging AEGON's voting rights for a limited period of 6 months, will increase to a percentage that currently amounts to 33.77%.
 Consequently, Vereniging AEGON may have substantial influence on the outcome of corporate actions requiring shareholder approval, including:

-- Adopting amendments to the Articles of Incorporation; - Adopting the annual accounts; - Approving a consolidation or liquidation; - Approving a tender offer, merger, sale of all or substantially all of the assets or other business combination; - In particular during the periods when Vereniging AEGON is entitled to exercise its increased voting rights, it will generally have sufficient voting power to veto certain decisions presented to the General Meeting of Shareholders, including any proposal relating to the following matters: - (1) Rejecting binding Supervisory Board nominations for membership on the Supervisory Board and Executive Board; - (2) Appointing an Executive Board or Supervisory Board member other than pursuant to Supervisory Board nomination; and - (3) Suspending or removing an Executive Board or Supervisory Board member other than pursuant to a Supervisory Board proposal.
+- Adopting amendments to the Articles of Incorporation; - · Adopting the annual accounts; - Approving a consolidation or liquidation; - Approving a tender offer, merger, sale of all or substantially all of the assets or other business combination; - In particular during the periods when Vereniging AEGON is entitled to exercise its increased voting rights, it will generally have sufficient voting power to veto certain decisions presented to the General Meeting of Shareholders, including any proposal relating to the following matters: - (1) Rejecting binding Supervisory Board nominations for membership on the Supervisory Board and Executive Board; - (2) Appointing an Executive Board or Supervisory Board member other than pursuant to Supervisory Board nomination; - (3) Suspending or removing an Executive Board or Supervisory Board member other than pursuant to a Supervisory Board proposal.